arendst/Tasmota/README.md

 * In the KNX Menu can be set a Group Address to receive commands by rules as **KNX RX1** to **KNX RX5**

-In rules we can use the events to catch the reception from KNX to those RX Slots.
+In rules we can use the events to catch the reception of COMMANDS from KNX to those RX Slots.

-Example: ``rule on event#knxrx_cmnd1 do var1 %value%`` to store the command receive in the variable VAR1
+Example: ``rule on event#knxrx_cmnd1 do var1 %value% endon`` to store the command received in the variable VAR1

+In rules we can use the events to catch the reception of VALUES from KNX to those RX Slots.

+Example: ``rule on event#knxrx_val1 do var1 %value% endon`` to store the value received in the variable VAR1

-Also, if a Read request is received from KNX Network, we can use that in a rule as for example: ``rule on event#knxrx_req1 do knxtx_val1 %var3%``
+Also, if a Read request is received from KNX Network, we can use that in a rule as for example: ``rule on event#knxrx_req1 do knxtx_val1 %var3% endon``

 ## Development Road Map ##